matthewwong525/linked-blog-starter/common_md/home.md

-# Host your second brain with Next.JS
+---
+title: A Customizable Obsidian Publish alternative using Next.JS
+---

+# A Customizable Obsidian Publish alternative using Next.JS

-This repository is a modified version of the [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) provided by Next.JS.
+This repository is a modified version of the blog starter provided by Next.JS.
 Below are some added features of the [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter):

 * Automatically generated backlinks and link previews
-* [Works out of the box](notes/works-out-of-the-box-with-markdown-files.md) with your markdown files
+* [Works out of the box](works-out-of-the-box-with-markdown-files.md) with your markdown files (No configuration needed)
 * Supports markdown & Obsidian specific markdown syntax (via [obsidian-export](https://github.com/zoni/obsidian-export))
+* Embed "PreviewLinks" outside of the markdown files (See the footer in the [example](https://linked-blog-starter.vercel.app/home))
 * Highly customizable with Next.js, Tailwind v3 and React

-## How to use this with Obsidian markdown files

-To use this with Obsidian, you'll need to use [obsidian-export](https://github.com/zoni/obsidian-export) to [convert your obsidian notes to common markdown](posts/convert-obsidian-notes-to-common-markdown.md) format.
-Once in the common markdown format, add the markdown files to the `/common_md` folder and the blog posts will be created.

-If you are tired of constantly running obsidian-export and manually deploying, see how I [automate this process with GitHub actions](posts/deploy-obsidian-notes-with-linked-blog-starter-and-github-actions.md)
+## Why I created this?

+It's true that there are many Obsidian Publish alternatives, but, many of these solutions are hard to [customize](deploy-a-custom-linked-blog-starter.md), difficult to publish, and tend to [reinvent the wheel](linked-blog-starter-does-not-reinvent-wheel.md).
+With this repository, I want to create a simple template that takes care of everything.
+Here's what the publish workflow looks like after [setting everything up:](publish-your-obsidian-notes-with-linked-blog-starter.md)

+1. Write a note in `/publish` folder within Obsidian
+1. Run the backup command [using the Obsidian Git plugin](connect-obsidian-vault-with-github.md)
+1. Done.
+Your notes are published.

 ## Demo